ptahproject/ptah/docs/overview.rst

        u'cms+page:a0b87c1d3f354183bafb3da5a94a097f']

 For instance, the default User/Properties system is `ptah-crowd:$UID` for a user.
-And for ptah_cms.ApplicationRoot it is `ptah-app:$UID`.
+And for ptah.cms.ApplicationRoot it is `ptah-app:$UID`.
 URI resolution This is a core facility and contract of the system.
 Given any UUID the application should be able to load the corresponding model.
 This loose coupling allows for us to store records externally to the system.